AlisonWonderland/Scripts/Reddit_image_downloader/README.md

 subreddit = reddit.subreddit("")
 ```

+The number of posts downloaded can be increased without a large effect on the speed of the script since it uses concurrency to do simultaneous downloads/writes to the images.

 Note: Used [this article](https://www.toptal.com/python/beginners-guide-to-concurrency-and-parallelism-in-python) to learn about multithreading with request.

 Note: You may not be able to view gifv and mpv files depending on your OS and media players.